-Although fewer people are active on Facebook, Facebook groups are still a solid strategy to build connections with loyal fans.
+Although fewer people are active on Facebook, Facebook groups are still proving to be a solid strategy for building connections with loyal fans.

 Have you noticed that you never see FB page content on the top of your newsfeed?
 Since Facebook’s major algorithm change back in 2018, Facebook pages started to be prioritized to almost nothing.
 This was also the same time Facebook rolled out a new feature—groups.
 Since then, thousands of brands have turned to this method of communicating in a more personalized way.